muffin87/helm-tutorial/part-07/README.md

     # Port section
     ports:
-      name: "web"                                   # The name of the port
+      name: web                                     # The name of the port
       protocol: TCP                                 # The protocol to use
       port: 2368                                    # The port number to use
       targetPort: 2368                              # The target port for the service object